 This is a fictional story about the life a French soldier during the First World War in 1914.
 It is based on historical facts, names and places have been changed.

-Renovating a house in France.
+Buy and renovating a house in France

 I had already been living in France for a couple of years and working seasonal jobs to earn my keep.
 After working in the Provence in the south, then the Loire, I became very fond of the Burgundy region.
 I had been working in the area for a while and became attached to many Burgundian charms.